jaegertracing/documentation/content/docs/next-release-v2/features.md

 ## Tail Based Sampling

 Tail based sampling has advantages over head based sampling, but comes with additional impacts on load balancing spans along with a larger footprint of memory and CPU on the collectors.
 This will impact Jaeger as well.
 You can learn more about [tail based sampling in the OpenTelemetry documentation](https://opentelemetry.io/docs/concepts/sampling/#tail-sampling).

+Jaeger v2 directly supports [tail sampling processor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/tailsamplingprocessor).

 ### Remote Sampling